EndangeredMassa/massa-labs/app/templates/blog/article/conventional-comments.md

 This structure makes it clear to others what needs to be done.
 It's also a good forcing function for the author to consider the feedback they provide more carefully.

 The best part is that readers don't have to know about the structure to understand feedback written in this style.
+You can explain more specifically what "soft-blocking" means, though.

 ## Related Topics